pat-laugh/pkl/README.md

 in English, the frequencies of the letters 'E' and 'Z' are 12.702% and 0.074%<sup>[1]</sup>.
 Many keyboard layouts, such as Dvorak and Colemak have been made to address that.
 What I do not like about these is that the location of so many keys are changed from their location in QWERTY that it is very burdensome to learn these layouts.
-The goal of the Power Layout Keyboard is to change *some* important letters, but as few as possible, in order to have a strong ratio of positive impact of the change vs the time to adapt to the changes.
+The goal of the Power keyboard layout is to change *some* important letters, but as few as possible, in order to have a strong ratio of positive impact of the change vs the time to adapt to the changes.